-CMA implemented a programme of initiatives to engage proactively with the challenges and opportunities that arise from the preparation for Solvency II.
-CMA has continued to enhance its risk management processes and their enabling governance structures to ensure that CMA can demonstrate compliance in line with the Solvency II deadlines set by Lloyd's and the PRA.
+CMA regularly reviews and enhances its risk management processes and their enabling governance structures to ensure that CMA can demonstrate continuous compliance with regulatory and Lloyd's requirements.

 7. Segmental analysis

 An analysis of the underwriting result before investment return is set out below: